 - Write in plain, non-salesy, language

-But we can also pull insights from the connection noticed to exist, in many cases, between PAA and answer boxes, or Featured Snippets as they are also referred to.
+We can also pull insights from the connection noticed to exist, in many cases, between PAA and Answer Boxes (AKA Featured Snippets).

-If you look at the answers included in People Also Ask boxes, it’s very likely that the same snippets will appear as Answer Box for the search queries corresponding to each question.
+If you look at the answers included in People Also Ask boxes, it’s very likely the same snippet that will appear as Answer Box for the search queries corresponding to each question.

-In these cases, we can safely assume that the rules that apply to Feature Snippet optimization, also apply to PAA.
+In these cases, we can assume the rules that apply to Feature Snippet optimization also apply to PAA.

-Oftentimes though, the position reported for each keyword and URL, will not reflect the PAA’s position.
+Often, the position reported for each keyword and URL will not reflect the PAA’s position.
 This happens when the URLs included in PAA are also ranking organically for that term, making it impossible to record two positions for the same URL/keyword combination.

-So, to go one step further and check the exact page URL ranking as PAA and the questions included in the PAA box, you’ll also want to switch over to the Top Sites report:
+To check the exact page URL ranking as PAA and the questions included in the PAA box, you’ll want to go to the Top Sites report:

 Check it out

 Also Ask, let me also ask you some questions 😀.

 How much SEO effort do you put into this SERP feature, and how do you approach ranking higher for PAAs?
 I would love to hear your thoughts on this.

 And don’t forget to give Advanced Web Ranking a try if you haven’t done that already.
 It’s free for 30 days.